ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Cloning into the *ecco_v4_py* repository using `git` is recommended because

-a) you can easily see and modify the ecco_v4_py source code
+a) you can easily see and modify source code
-b) you can improve the source code and share your improvements with the community.
+b) you share your improvements with the community.

 To use `git` to clone into the project simply run the following commands (in the example below the Python files will go into ~/ECCOv4-py/)